-- The informal process can only be used with both parties' voluntary written cooperation and appropriate involvement by the institution (e.g., the Title IX Coordinator) - Either party is permitted to withdraw from the informal resolution process and resume the formal process at any time prior to a resolution being reached. - If either party does not complete the action required by the Informal Resolution, the party will be in violation of the Title IX Sexual Harassment policy and may receive a further sanction.
+• The informal process can only be used with both parties' voluntary written cooperation and appropriate involvement by the institution (e.g., the Title IX Coordinator)

+- Either party is permitted to withdraw from the informal resolution process and resume the formal process at any time before a resolution is reached. - If either party does not complete the action required by the Informal Resolution, the party will violate the Title IX Sexual Harassment policy and may receive further sanction.